Captain Hareblower: Plot

-Then Sam dresses up in a diving suit, lights a fuse to a bomb and dives underwater (how his bomb does not light out from the water is not explained).
-When he is swimming towards Bugs' ship with the bomb, a shark comes up from behind and eats Sam.
-Seconds later the bomb detonates and blows up the shark, leaving only its shock-faced skeleton behind and Sam himself burned and dazed from the explosion.
+Then Sam dresses up in a diving suit, lights a fuse to a bomb and dives underwater.
+When he is swimming towards Bugs' ship with the bomb, a fish comes up from behind and eats Sam.
+Seconds later the bomb detonates and blows up the fish, leaving only its shock-faced skeleton behind and Sam himself burned and dazed from the explosion.

 Sam eventually corners Bugs on the crow's nest of Bugs' ship.
 Sam tells Bugs to surrender but Bugs challenges Sam to climb up and get him first.
 Sam in reply uses an axe to chop down the mast and to avoid being hurt by the falling mast Sam takes cover when it is almost completely cut apart.
 When it remains still balanced on its last chunk holding it up, Sam walks under the rested mast to chop the final chunk of it off but before he can react the mast falls on itself and crushes Sam.

 Sam eventually climbs out of the mast, gets back in shape and glares up at Bugs.
 He climbs up the net ladders and corners Bugs on the rigging ("A-ha!
 Now I got ya, ya fur-bearin' critter!").
 Bugs decides to take a dive in the ocean instead of facing Sam.
 When Sam tries to dive after Bugs he lands head-first onto a rock and falls in the water in massive pain.

 Sam gives a final warning to Bugs once back on ship.
 Bugs Bunny tosses a lighted match into the powder room of Sam's ship.
 Sam frantically retrieves the match and tells Bugs "Ya doggone idjit galut!
 You'll blow the ship to smithereenies!
 And if ya does that once more, I ain't a-goin' after it!"
 Bugs uses this stubbornness as an advantage to throw another match into the powder room forcing Sam to stand and wait like he said he would.
 After a few seconds, Sam changes his mind and runs after the match but by the time he does so, the ship blows up (similar to Buccaneer Bunny).
 An injured, ragged, burnt Sam is blown onto Bugs' ship.
 To retaliate, Sam lights a match himself and tosses it into Bugs' ship powder room ("What's good for the goose is good for the gander!").
 Bugs however refuses to go after it and realizing that Bugs is serious, Sam panics, dives from the ship and swims off.
 Bugs Bunny reveals that his powder room is actually a make-up room, commenting "I don't know what he's so excited about.
 Talcum powder doesn't explode."
 However this is proven false as after Bugs reveals the room, the ship blows up to smithereens, as well.
-As a defeated Bugs is tossed in the air he sadly stares as he says "I could be wrong, you know".
+As a defeated Bugs is tossed in the air he sadly stares as he says "I could be wrong, you know."